Truth tables for logical expressions

 Statements in the propositional logic can only be true or false.

 Several statements can be combined with logical connections to new statements.

 To show the truth content of such a connection of several statements, one can use a truth table,

-which compiles all possible combinations of true / false statements and evaluates the truth content of the logical expression.
+which generates all possible combinations of true / false statements and evaluates the corresponding truth content of the logical expression.

 The logical variables used in the expressions can be named as desired.

 Allowed operators are (operator priority decreasing in this order):

 |== || "exactly, when"||(equivalence)|

 |&& || "and"||(conjunction)|

 Note: The operator priority used here corresponds to the above mentioned programming languages.